sanjana-chawla/CS_SOP/README.md

 ### Train Model: To train the YOLOv5 model on the provided dataset, use the following command:
 !python train.py --img 640 --batch 2 --epochs 60 --data data.yaml --weights yolov5s.pt --cache
 Evaluate Model: Evaluate the trained model on the validation set to assess its performance.
 Utilize the evaluation scripts provided in the repository.

-Integration: Integrate the trained model into your caution board detection system for visually impaired users.
-Implement accessibility features such as audio or haptic feedback to assist users in interpreting the detected caution boards.
-Contributing
-Contributions to this project are welcome.
-Feel free to submit bug fixes, feature enhancements, or suggestions via pull requests or by opening an issue.